-SOUTH SAN FRANCISCO, CA, Dec 13, 2010 (MARKETWIRE via COMTEX) --

-Cytokinetics, Incorporated (NASDAQ: CYTK) announced the successful completion of its Phase IIa "Evidence of Effect" (EoE) clinical trial of CK-2017357 in patients with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, during an oral presentation included in the Clinical Trials Session at the 21st International Symposium on ALS/MND in Orlando, Florida.
+SOUTH SAN FRANCISCO, CA, Apr 18, 2011 (MARKETWIRE via COMTEX) -- Cytokinetics, Incorporated (NASDAQ: CYTK) announced that clinical data from its recently completed Phase IIa "Evidence of Effect" (EoE) clinical trial of CK-2017357 in patients with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, were presented in the 2011 Clinical Trials Session at the 63rd Annual Meeting of the American Academy of Neurology in Honolulu, Hawaii on Friday, April 15th.

-A presentation titled, "A Phase 2A, Double-Blind, Randomized, Placebo-Controlled, Single-dose, Crossover Study of the Selective Fast Skeletal Muscle Troponin Activator, CK-2017357, in Patients with ALS" was made by Jeremy M. Shefner, MD, PhD, Professor and Chair of the Department of Neurology at the Upstate Medical University at the State University of New York.
+A presentation titled, "A Phase 2A, Double-Blind, Randomized, Placebo-Controlled, Single-Dose, Crossover Study of the Selective Fast Skeletal Muscle Troponin Activator, CK-2017357, in Patients with ALS," was made by Jeremy M. Shefner, MD, PhD, Professor and Chair, Department of Neurology, Upstate Medical University, State University of New York.
 CK-2017357 is the lead drug candidate from the company's skeletal muscle contractility program.